Jose Altuve Player Props: Astros vs. Twins

 Jose Altuve At The Plate

-- Altuve has three doubles, two home runs and five walks while hitting .355.
+- Altuve is hitting .324 with three doubles, two home runs and six walks.

-- Altuve will look to extend his seven-game hitting streak.
-He's batting .409 with two homers during his last games.
+- In 77.8% of his nine games this season, Altuve has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in two of eight games played this season, and in 5.6% of his plate appearances.
+- In nine games played this season, he has homered in two of them.

-- Altuve has driven in a run in three games this season (37.5%), including one multiple-RBI game.
+- Altuve has driven in a run in three games this year (33.3%), including one multiple-RBI game.

-- He has scored in five of eight games (62.5%), including multiple runs twice.
+- In five games this season (55.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.